-The veteran program managed HSN and funded by the Department of Veterans Affairs, is the Support Services for Veteran Families (SSVF) Program, founded upon the principle that every veteran has a right to housing.
+The Veteran program managed by HSN, funded by the Department of Veterans Affairs, is the Support Services for Veteran Families (SSVF) Program, founded upon the principle that every Veteran has a right to housing.

 Program participants must be veterans (defined as having served at least one day on active duty in any service branch), and may not have received a dishonorable discharge.
-Every client must have documentation of their veteran status, income verification documentation (e.g. paystubs), or be willing to certify themselves as homeless.
+Every client must have documentation of their veteran status, income verification documentation (e.g. paystubs), or be willing to certify themselves as homeless or at risk.

 Clients must also fall into one of three categories: